-As a CCN, educating and guiding my clients on their journey toward optimal health through nutrition, exercise, and lifestyle management quickly became a passion.
-I was honored to be offered the position of Nutrition Support Coordinator at Cancer Treatment Centers of America (CTCA) in Tulsa, Oklahoma in 1991, where I had the opportunity to utilize my extraordinary education and experience in both nursing and clinical nutrition.
-In addition to my post at CTCA, I maintained a private practice as a CCN, where I particularly enjoyed the challenge of helping my clients manage and often overcome chronic illness, many of whom had suffered years with little or no relief from the conventional treatments they were offered.
-In an effort to, more effectively, address the health challenges my clients were enduring I realized the need to broaden the selection of therapies I could offer.
+As a CCN, I began educating and guiding my clients on their journey toward optimal health through nutrition, exercise, and lifestyle management.
+I became the Nutrition Support Coordinator at Cancer Treatment Centers of America (CTCA) in Tulsa, Oklahoma in 1991.
+There I had the opportunity to utilize my unique education and experience as a nurse and Clinical Nutritionist.
+In addition to my post at CTCA, I maintained a private practice.
+Many of my patients had suffered for years with little or no relief from the conventional treatments.
+In an effort to more effectively address my clients' health problems, I realized the need to broaden the selection of therapies I could offer.
 I decided to become a doctor, but I didn't want to be trained exclusively in conventional medicine.
 I wanted to learn conventional medicine as well as the scientifically researched and clinically validated forms of alternative medicine.
 I wanted the best of both worlds, and decided to become a Naturopathic Physician.

-I applied to Southwest College of Naturopathic Medicine in Tempe, Arizona.
+Five years later, I graduated with honors from Southwest College of Naturopathic Medicine (SCNM) in Tempe, Arizona.
 I chose SCNM because Arizona's Naturopathic Physicians enjoy the largest and most comprehensive scope of medical practice of anywhere in the US, and because the SCNM curriculum is known for being heavily founded in the medical sciences, preparing their students for that daunting responsibility.
 SCNM focuses primarily on clinically researched and scientifically validated forms of alternative medicine, maintaining the high standards of education and credentialing so important for clients in choosing a health care practitioner.

 I am now a licensed Doctor of Naturopathic Medicine, a Clinical Nutritionist, an IFM Certified Practitioner, and a Registered Nurse.
 After graduating medical school, taking my clinical boards, and receiving my medical license I moved back to my home state of Texas to take on the challenge of providing a truly collaborative and integrative medicine approach to health care for my clients.
 I have recently added phone and/or virtual (HIPPA compliant) consultations to meet the needs of established and potential clients throughout the US and abroad.